 5. Caparra Archaeological Site

-This was the first place that European settlers tried to call home in Puerto Rico.
-At its peak, about three hundred people lived in Caparra, but by the 1520s, they relocated to where Old San Juan is today due to challenges such as attacks by the indigenous people and the impracticalities of being too far from the ocean.
+This was the first place European settlers tried to call home in Puerto Rico.
+At its peak, about three hundred people lived in Caparra.
+Still, by the 1520s, they relocated to where Old San Juan is today due to challenges such as attacks by the indigenous people and the impracticalities of being too far from the ocean.

 6. Paseo de la Princesa